 "You heard that I said to you, 'I go away, and I will come to you.'
 If you loved Me, you would have rejoiced, because I go to the Father; for the Father is greater than I.'" (John 14:28).

-Jesus said the Father was greater than He not because Jesus is not God but because Jesus was also a man; and as a man, he was in a lower position.
+Jesus said that the Father was greater than He not because Jesus is not God but because Jesus was also a man, and as a man, He was in a lower position.
 He was ". . . made for a little while lower than the angels . . ."
 (Heb.
 2:9).
 Also in Phil.
 2:5-8, it says that Jesus "emptied Himself, taking the form of a bond-servant, and being made in the likeness of men . . ."

 For further reading please see The two natures of Jesus.

 - Phil.
 2:5-8, "Have this attitude in yourselves which was also in Christ Jesus, 6who, although He existed in the form of God, did not regard equality with God a thing to be grasped, 7but emptied Himself, taking the form of a bond-servant, and being made in the likeness of men.
 8And being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a cross."